gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/AzureInformationProtection.md

 ### [Get-MIPNetworkDiscoveryConfiguration](Get-MIPNetworkDiscoveryConfiguration.md)
 Gets configuration settings for the Network Discovery service.

+Supported only for the AIP unified labeling client.

 ### [Get-MIPNetworkDiscoveryJobs](Get-MIPNetworkDiscoveryJobs.md)
 Gets a list of Azure Information Protection network scan jobs configured in your tenant.

+Supported only for the AIP unified labeling client.

 ### [Get-MIPNetworkDiscoveryStatus](Get-MIPNetworkDiscoveryStatus.md)
 Gets the current status of the Network Discovery service.

+Supported only for the AIP unified labeling client.

 ### [Get-RMSFileStatus](Get-RMSFileStatus.md)
 Gets the RMS protection status of a specified file.